Frequently Asked Questions about KetoCitra®.

 The FDA does not evaluate the safety or health benefits of medical foods prior to marketing, and there is no FDA premarket review or clearance of medical foods.
 This process is similar to ordinary foods and dietary supplements.
 Only drugs require premarket approval by the FDA.
 The ingredients in medical foods, such as KetoCitra, are generally recognized as safe (GRAS).
 KetoCitra is made in the USA of imported and domestic ingredients under strict cGMP (current Good Manufacturing Practice) standards.
 KetoCitra is processed and packaged in a NSF cGMP certified and FDA-registered facility.
 Quality is strictly controlled by testing using in-house and independent, third-party laboratories.

 As a medical food, KetoCitra does not require a prescription.
 However, as a medical food KetoCitra is to be taken under medical supervision.
-To ensure that patients who wish to take KetoCitra are appropriately screened and supervised, Santa Barbara Nutrients has implemented a healthcare practitioner approval process.
-Please visit the KetoCitra product web page for details.
+Please visit the KetoCitra homepage for details.

 Polycystic kidney disease (PKD) is a genetically inherited form of chronic kidney disease (CKD).
 The most common form of PKD is “autosomal-dominant polycystic kidney disease” (ADPKD).
 ADPKD affects over 600,000 people in the US alone and most often runs in families.
 The hallmark feature of ADPKD is the progressive growth of cysts in both kidneys that leads to organ enlargement, fibrosis and increasing impairment of kidney function.
 Approximately half of people with ADPKD progress to renal failure, typically in their 50s and 60s.
 Once the kidneys fail, dialysis or kidney transplantation are required.